Turn It Upside Down

 Turn It Upside Down is the second studio album and fourth release overall by American rock band Spin Doctors, released in 1994.
 It is the follow-up album to their successful RIAA 5× Platinum album Pocket Full of Kryptonite.
 Though not as commercially or critically successful as their debut album, Turn It Upside Down was certified Platinum in the US.
 It also yielded three minor hit singles—"Cleopatra's Cat", "Mary Jane" and "You Let Your Heart Go Too Fast"—in the UK, with lead single "Cleopatra's Cat" making the top 30 (No. 29).
-"You Let Your Heart Go Too Fast" was also a minor US hit, peaking at No. 42.
+"You Let Your Heart Go Too Fast" was also a minor US hit, peaking at No. 42 and featured a video directed by Rich Murray.